Do you enjoy traveling with your dog like we do?

 - Webbing for tie up loops

-This video shows you how to sew a dog blanket as well as how to build and insulted and waterproof dog blanket.
-It results in a very nice project.
+This video will show you how to sew a dog blanket as well as how to create an insulated waterproof one.

 The Bottom Line on DIY Dog Travel Blankets

 You can make this project as easy or complicated as you like.
-I personally love the braided fleece blanket, but if I was traveling with my dog outdoors I would go for the waterproof dog blanket.
+We personally love the detailing of the braided fleece blanket, but when traveling with our dog outdoors we definitely want to go for the waterproof dog blanket.

 Please keep in mind that we may receive a small commission when you click our links and make purchases and as an Amazon Associate, this site earns from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 We try our best to keep things fair and balanced, in order to help you make the best choice for you.